revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Long Rest

 At the end of a long rest, a character **does not** automatically regain any lost hit points.
 During a short or long rest, a character can spend one or more Hit Dice to regain hit points.
-After a long rest, a character regains all spent Hit Dice.
+After a long rest, a character regains all spent Hit Dice and also heals a small amount naturally, regaining hit points equal to their **Constitution modifier × proficiency bonus** (minimum 1).

 Removing the automatic full heal introduces more grit into the game.
 Characters should weigh the lasting consequences of their decisions rather than simply surviving the day and waking up fresh.
 Hit Dice at the start of a day represent all the natural healing and vitality available — regardless of how long the rest was.